cjoshmartin-com/resume/index.md

 Selected Projects
 ----------------------------------

-PlentyFull (2018 Indy Civic Hack)
+PlentyFull (React Native)
 :   [https://github.com/Quick2Serve/PlentyFull](https://github.com/Quick2Serve/PlentyFull)

-    An app written in React Native to make it easier for people who are need of food to be able to find a food pantry.

-    **Technologies**: React Native, React Navigation, Expo, lodash, axios

-Personal Website
+    This was a group project (consisting of 3 people) building a React Native app in 24 hours.
+The purpose of this app is to help people in need find food pantries that are near them.
+The next step of this project would be to figure out which food pantries are currently open and implement a state manager to reduce the cost of some calculations (e.g. distance from each food bank).

+cjoshmartin.com (React.JS)
 :   [https://github.com/cjoshmartin-com](https://github.com/cjoshmartin-com)

-    This is a GitHub pages website I use to sharpen my skills and showcase myself.
-This site changes as I change.
-Semantic versioning using Travis-CI and Semantic-Release.

-    **Technologies**: React, Firebase, re-base, Travis-CI, semantic-release, Bootstrap, Semantic-UI, moment, marked, axios
+    This is a solo-project I began writing in 2015.
+This project started out as a simple html website and has grown into a few Git repositories, including  a mobile app, a resume repository, an npm package, and a React website.
+Continuous Deployment is achieved using Travis-CI and Semantic-Release.
+The backend runs off a Firebase instance used for its database, authentication and file storage.
+Next steps are to build a blog and better UI design.

 Community Engagement
 ----------------------------------